 - SSN

-You can also search the Department of Labor’s Abandoned Plan site, which can help you access information on any terminated employee plans you might’ve left behind over the course of your career.
+You can also search the Department of Labor’s Abandoned Plan site, which can help you access information on any terminated employer plans you might’ve left behind over the course of your career.

 What can you do with an old 401(k) plan?